 An understanding that there are always two ways to look at negative emotions.

 Turning toward, instead of turning away from our partner’s needs.

 Listening to our partner, non-defensively.
 Offering a listening ear with an open heart and an open mind.

-To power together through the different stages of love is to always keep our partner’s best interest in mind while we also continue to grow as a person of our own during all relationship phases.
+The different stages of love to power together are to always keep our partner’s best interest in mind.
+At the same time, we also continue to grow as a person of our own during all relationship phases.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.